vleni/Pantograph/README.md

 ## Commands

 See `Pantograph/Commands.lean` for a description of the parameters and return values in Json.
+- `reset`: Delete all cached expressions and proof trees
+- `expr.echo {"expr": <expr>}`: Determine the type of an expression and round-trip it
+- `lib.catalog`: Display a list of all safe Lean symbols in the current context
+- `lib.inspect {"name": <name>, "value": <bool>}`: Show the type and package of a given symbol; If value flag is set, the value is printed or hidden.
+By default only the values of definitions are printed.
 - `options.set { key: value, ... }`: Set one or more options (not Lean options; those
-  have to be set via command line arguments.)
+  have to be set via command line arguments.), for options, see `Pantograph/Commands.lean`
 - `options.print`: Display the current set of options
-- `catalog`: Display a list of all safe Lean symbols in the current context
-- `inspect {"name": <name>, "value": <bool>}`: Show the type and package of a given symbol; If value flag is set, the value is printed or hidden.
-By default only the values of definitions are printed.
-- `clear`: Delete all cached expressions and proof trees
-- `expr.echo {"expr": <expr>}`: Determine the type of an expression and round-trip it
 - `proof.start {["name": <name>], ["expr": <expr>], ["copyFrom": <symbol>]}`: Start a new proof state from a given expression or symbol
 - `proof.tactic {"treeId": <id>, "stateId": <id>, "goalId": <id>, "tactic": string}`: Execute a tactic on a given proof state
 - `proof.printTree {"treeId": <id>}`: Print the topological structure of a proof tree